-Use visual feedback to show users when their interactions with a Windows Store app are detected, interpreted, and handled.
+Use visual feedback to show users when their interactions are detected, interpreted, and handled.
 Visual feedback can help users by encouraging interaction.
 It indicates the success of an interaction, which improves the user's sense of control.
 It also relays system status and reduces errors.

 - Provide visual feedback no matter how brief the contact.
 This helps the user to:

 - Confirm that the touch screen is working.